 In 1990, Baroness Flather became the first Asian woman to sit in the House of Lords.
 She started her career with voluntary work in the Asian Community.
-She was a Borough Councillor for fifteen years, being the first ethnic minority woman Councillor when first elected in 1976.
-She became Deputy Mayor of Windsor and Maidenhead in 1985/86 and the Mayor in 1986/87, being the then first Asian woman Mayor in the United Kingdom.
+She was a Borough Councillor for fifteen years and was the first ethnic minority woman Councillor when first elected in 1976.
+She became Deputy Mayor of Windsor and Maidenhead in 1985/86 and the Mayor in 1986/87, becoming the first Asian woman Mayor in the United Kingdom.

-Lady Flather has been appointed a Deputy Lieutenant for the Royal County of Berkshire.
+Lady Flather has been appointed Deputy Lieutenant for the Royal County of Berkshire.